fggo/python/README.md

 from . import views

+# The actual URL pattern is a call to the url() function, which takes
+# three arguments.
-# list of individual pages that can be requested from learning_logs app.
+# urlpatterns: list of pages that can be requested from learning_logs
+# url(): map urls to views
-# regexes r'^$' tells python to interpret as a raw string and where
+# regexes r'^$' tells python to interpret as a raw string and empty URL
-# string begins and ends, which tells python to look for an empty URL.
-# Python ignores the base URL for the project (http://localhost:8000/)
-# so an empty regexes matches the base URL
+# base project URL is ignored, so an empty regexes matches the base URL
 # views.index tells python which view function to call
 # name='index' provides the name for this URL patterns so we can refer
 # we will later create index.html as a homepage http://localhost:8000/